9ballsyndrome/WebGL_Compute_shader/README.md

 - `--use-cmd-decoder=passthrough`
 In some environments, it could run well only after adding this flag.
 So try this if could not work with above two flags

+- `--use-gl=angle`
+Run OpenGL with ANGLE
+On Linux, you must specify this explicitly.
+On Windows, this flag is not needed because ANGLE will be used by default

 *Note that some environments could not run WebGL Compute shader, especially in older GPU nor display driver*.